ChickenWhisky/Spider_DevOps/README.md

 # DevOps

 Hello and welcome to my Spider Task for DevOps.
-After cloning the repository run the following steps
+After cloning the repository follow the steps below

 ## Without Docker